 The way back down is equally beautiful (it’s the same trail, you’re just obviously facing the other direction) with lots of views of Rocky Mountain National Park.

-Estes Park is convenient to Denver, and the views from Gem Lake are worth the huffing and puffing.
-Because of those things, make sure to leave Denver early.
-Stop into the Estes Park Visitors Center for more local information and to hopefully see some Elk.
+The views from Gem Lake are worth the huffing and puffing, just make sure to leave Denver early to beat the heat and (some of) the crowds.
+If you’re looking for other options or general tips, stop into the Estes Park Visitors Center for local information (and to hopefully see some elk!).